Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Foundational results on -structures

 Finally, we note the effect of scaling on the norms of various quantities.
 It follows from~\eqref{eq:scaling-curvature} that

 and it follows from~\eqref{eq:scaling-torsion} and~\eqref{eq:scaling-torsion-comps} that

 Finally it follows from~\eqref{eq:scaling-nabla-T} and~\eqref{eq:scaling-KKa} that

 Comparing~\eqref{eq:scaling-curvature-norms},~\eqref{eq:scaling-torsion-norms}, and~\eqref{eq:scaling-nabla-T-norm} shows that the \emph{norms} of tensors derived from the curvature $\tRm$, and the norms of tensors derived from the covariant derivative of the torsion $\nabla T$, scale in the same way.
 And by~\eqref{eq:scaling-torsion-norms}, these also scale in the same way as the norms of ``squares'' of the torsion $T$.
 Thus it makes sense to consider all such quantities on an equal footing.
-In fact Lotay--Wei~\cite{LW1} define a quantity $\Lambda^2 = | \tRm |^2 + | \nab{} T|^2$ which controls the existence of the Laplacian flow, in the sense that $\Lambda$ blows up at the singular time.